PhD in International Relations

 The first year of your PhD is an important and busy time.
 At the beginning of your first year, you will meet with your supervisor to develop your research training programme.

-Completion of these elements of your research training will ensure that you can conduct research within the community of St Andrews and for your future career in international relations.
+Completing these elements of your research training will equip you to undertake research within the St Andrews community and prepare you for a successful career in international relations.